juanberdugoUCH/apitesting/README.md

 Each variable use is described in the [Running the Tests](#running-the-tests) section.

 ## Running the Tests
-* Navigate to your test directory in Terminal (foundry_acceptance_tests) before running commands.
+* Navigate to your test directory in Terminal (ruby-capybara-framework) before running commands.

 ### QA Local Rspec

 #### With a Browser: (default):

-Make sure you've run bundle command in foundry_acceptance_tests folder (or used the brew commands under Installation above), and have chromedriver working.
+Make sure you've run bundle command in ruby-capybara-framework folder (or used the brew commands under Installation above), and have chromedriver working.
-Run tests from the root foundry_acceptance_tests folder where spec_helper.rb is contained, so it can be found and loaded.
+Run tests from the root ruby-capybara-framework folder where spec_helper.rb is contained, so it can be found and loaded.
 ```bash
 rspec spec/features/your_test_script_spec.rb
 ```